lovell/sharp/docs/api-operation.md

 ## flop

 Flop the image about the horizontal X axis.
-This always occurs after rotation, if any.
+This always occurs before rotation, if any.
 The use of `flop` implies the removal of the EXIF `Orientation` tag, if any.

 ### Parameters